derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-17/03/2025 16:21:46 : 3 Database Admins walked into a NoSQL bar.
+18/03/2025 16:21:40 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-I would tell you a joke about UDP, but you would never get it.
+There are 10 types of people: those who understand trinary, those who don't, and those who have never heard of it.
 <!-- replace-with-joke ends -->